-In this paper, we propose a privacy-preserving and secure multiparty scheme called Federated Coordinate Descent (FCD), to simultaneously estimate parameters of global models and preserve local data privacy.
-To address the aforementioned challenges, our FCD scheme takes two main security mechanisms: (1) Local data are pre-processed natively into some intermediate quantities, which are also encrypted by homomorphic plus operations and then shared to cloud servers for training, without exposing sensitive local data to other parties; (2) Two kinds of noise perturbations are applied to selected essential intermediate quantities for protecting the real cloud-trained global parameters from leakage to third parties, including both cloud evaluator and cryptographic service provider.
-We guarantee that the added noise perturbations can be eliminated when global learned inaccurate parameters returned to local data owners, and finally derive global model parameters with high performance.
-In addition, we successfully apply the FCD scheme to three regression models: linear regression, ridge regression, and lasso regression, which is particularly difficult to handle $L_1$ regularization.
-Finally, to evaluate the performance of our proposed FCD scheme in regression tasks, we take extensive studies in experiments on several real-world datasets.
+In this paper, we propose a privacy-preserving and secure multiparty scheme called Federated Coordinate Descent (FCD), to simultaneously estimate global models weights and preserve local data privacy.
+To address the aforementioned challenges, our FCD scheme takes two main security mechanisms: (1) Data are pre-processed locally into some intermediate quantities, which are also encrypted by homomorphic plus operations and then shared to cloud servers for model training, without exposing sensitive local data to other parties; (2) Two noise perturbation techniques are devised to selected essential intermediate quantities for protecting the actual cloud-trained global weights from leakage to third parties, i.e., cloud evaluator and cryptographic service provider.
+We guarantee that the noise perturbations can be eliminated when inaccurate weights returned to local data owners, and finally they can derive global model weights with high accuracy performance.
+In addition, we successfully apply the FCD scheme to three regression models: linear regression, ridge regression, and lasso regression with $L_1$ regularization.
+Finally, to evaluate the performance of our proposed FCD scheme in regression tasks, we take extensive studies in experiments on several UCI and synthetic datasets.
 The experimental results demonstrate that our FCD scheme has good performance, both in efficiency and effectiveness.
-The main contributions achieved are as follows. \begin{itemize} \item To the best of our knowledge, we are the first to propose a federated multiparty coordinate descent scheme to simultaneously address privacy issues for both local data and global model parameters.
+The main contributions achieved are as follows. \begin{itemize} \item To the best of our knowledge, we are the first to propose a federated coordinate descent scheme for linear regression, ridge regression, and especially for lasso regression to address the underivative of $L_1$ regularization.

-\item We design specific algorithms for regression models, under our proposed FCD scheme, and especially for LASSO regression to address the underivative of $L_1$ regularization.
+\item We design specific secure aggregation and perturbation techniques to simultaneously solve security issues in the multiparty regressions for both local data and global model weights.

-\item We theoretically prove the security and usability of our proposed FCD scheme, i.e., it achieves high regression performance while preserving privacy from any other third parties.
-Experimental results show good performance of our scheme both on efficiency and effectiveness.
+\item We theoretically prove the security and usability of the proposed FCD scheme, i.e., it achieves high regression performance while preserving privacy from any other third parties.
+Experimental results show good performance of our scheme both on effectiveness and efficiency.

 \end{itemize}